-Segment information is presented in accordance with a "management approach," which designates the internal reporting used by the chief operating decision-maker (CODM) for making decisions and assessing performance as the source of the Company's reportable segments.
+Segment information is presented in accordance with a "management approach", which designates the internal reporting used by the chief operating decision-maker (CODM) for making decisions and assessing performance as the source of the Company's reportable segments.
 Westell's Chief Executive Officer is the CODM.
-In fiscal 2014, the Company revised its segment reporting structure to realign internal reporting as a result of the Kentrox acquisition and the discontinued operations of the CNS segment.
-The CODM further refined the structure and defined segment profit as gross profit less research and development expenses because of the integration of sales and marketing and general and administrative functions.
-In order to provide information that is comparable year to year, fiscal 2013 and 2012 segment information has been restated to reflect the new segment profit measurement and the required reallocation of costs previously allocated to the discontinued CNS segment.
+In fiscal 2015, the Company revised its segment reporting structure to realign internal reporting as a result of the full integration of Kentrox into Westell, and the CSI acquisition.
+The CODM continues to evaluate segment profit on gross profit less research and development expenses.
+In order to provide information that is comparable year to year, fiscal 2014 and 2013 segment information has been restated to reflect the new reporting structure.
+The accounting policies of the segments are the same as those for Westell Technologies, Inc. described in the summary of significant accounting policies.

-The Company's three reportable segments are as follows:
+The Company's two reportable segments are as follows: